HumayunK01/CodeRedProject/docs/wiki/Home.md

 ---

-**Welcome to BioSentinel - Where AI meets healthcare for a malaria-free world! 🌍💚**
+**Welcome to OutbreakLens - Where AI meets healthcare for a malaria-free world! 🌍💚**